Tali Farhadian Weinstein: Political positions

+Farhadian Weinstein supports letting citizens of foreign countries living in the United States vote in local city elections.

 Personal life

-In November 2010, Farhadian married hedge-fund manager Boaz Weinstein, whom she had met while attending a book party at the UJA-Federation of New York, at the Central Synagogue in Manhattan.
-In 2012, they purchased a $25.5 million property on Manhattan's Fifth Avenue, from the estate of Huguette Clark.
+In November 2010, Farhadian married wealthy hedge fund manager Boaz Weinstein, whom she had met while attending a book party at the UJA-Federation of New York, at the Central Synagogue in Manhattan.
+In 2012, they purchased a $25.5 million property at 907 Fifth Avenue, from the estate of Huguette Clark.
 In May 2020, they gave $2 million to non-profits helping domestic violence victims.
 The couple have three daughters.
+In April 2024, Boaz Weinstein filed for divorce.

+In 2021, ProPublica reported that Farhadian Weinstein and her husband had paid virtually no federal income taxes in four of six recent years.
+This was despite reported annual income as high as $107 million.